-Contracting Party or other acknowledged adversary continues.
-The detaining power remains responsible for the POWs' safety and wellbeing for the detention's duration, which could hypothetically end earlier than the armed conflict does.
+Examining the plain language of the Geneva Conventions quickly highlights that the purpose of confining POWs is typically not to try them as criminals, 93 but rather to prevent them from returning to the fight.
+94 This is why, under LOAC, the detaining party may only detain individuals for as long as the armed conflict with another High Contracting Party or other acknowledged adversary continues.
+95 The detaining power remains responsible for the POWs' safety and wellbeing for the detention's duration, 96 which could hypothetically end earlier than the armed conflict does.
 However, as those released individuals "may use force [], i.e. target and kill or injure other persons taking a direct part in hostilities and attack military objectives [and] such activity is obviously prejudicial to the security of the adverse party," it is unlikely that a detaining State would choose to do so absent some bargained for exchange such as a prisoner swap or agreed upon cease fire.
+97

 In NIAC settings, the Geneva Conventions' Common Article 3 traditionally does not provide POW status or protections to non-state parties because they are not considered lawful combatants, unlike in Common Article 2 IAC conflicts where both parties enjoy combatant status.
-98 NIAC protections are generally more lenient than IAC protections-they only protect those outside of active hostilities from inhumane and discriminatory treatment.
-99 The lack of lawful combatant status in NIAC settings is a valued distinction.
-The U.S. and other States, in fact, chose not to ratify Additional Protocol I
+98 NIAC protections are generally more lenient than

-&lt;sup>95 See id. art.
+95 See id. art.
 118 ("Prisoners of war shall be released and repatriated without delay after the cessation of active hostilities"); API, supra note 68, art.
 3; APII, supra note 69, art.
 2.